jcarpio/alhambra_midjourney/README.md

 find cdn.discordapp.com -name "*.png" -exec /bin/rm {} \;
 ```

 ### 6. Modify html file to change png for jpg file extensions
+For that, I used notepad++ macros to add navigation menu, replace .png extensions to .jpg extensions and to replace image file address from "http//" to "./"